 Staple foods are those that constitute the majority of a particular diet, and generally supply virtually all or most of the total intake of energy and nutrients.
 People usually consume these staple foods daily or multiple times a day.
 Culture, climate, and trade are all factors that determine the popularity of a certain food.
-Over 50,000 plants are edible, very few of them make any significant contribution to the human food supply.
+Over 50,000 plants are edible, but very few of them make any significant contribution to the human food supply.
 The overwhelming majority of global staple foods are grains.
 Corn, rice, and wheat together make up 51% of the world’s caloric intake.
 Below is a look at these important food staples.

 Rice is the predominant source of nourisment each day for more than 1.6 billion people around the world, from Asia to Latin America to Africa.
 First domesticated in India and Southeast Asia, people have been growing it for thousands of years.
 Research shows that Japan first began consuming rice around 100 BC.
 During Portuguese trade expeditions, it was brought to South America.
 Rice requires a warm, humid climate for survival and flourishes in floodplains.
 China, Indonesia, and India are the biggest cultivators.
 Today, rice makes up 16.5% of global caloric intake

-The Middle East is where wheat originates, grown in the Ancient Mesopotamian region near present-day Iraq.
+The Middle East is where wheat originates, as it was first grown in the Ancient Mesopotamian region near present-day Iraq.
 Researchers believe this was the first domesticated crop, prompting the spread of agriculture, and resulting in rapid increases in human population.
 The US, China, Russia, India, and France are the largest producers of wheat in the world.
 Wheat is typically dried and pulverized to make flour.
 This flour is used to make bread, crackers, pasta, breakfast cereals, and pastries.
 Its nutritional value is higher, however, when it is consumed whole.
 Approximately 15% of the world’s calorie intake comes from wheat.

-Root and Tuber Crops
+Root and Tuber Crops - 5.3% of calorie intake

 Another significant portion of global caloric intake comes from the consumption of roots, which provide 5.3% of humanity's energy intake.
 Roots, also known as tubers, often grow in climates that are difficult for other crops.
 Cassava, also called yuca or manioc, is the most common of the tubers.
 Alone, it provides 2.6% of global calorie intake.
 Originally from the Amazon region of South America, it has made its way across the world.
 Diets in both South America and Africa are largely supplemented by this plant.
 Potatoes, originating in the Andes mountains of South America, make up 1.7% of the world’s calorie consumption.
 They were introduced to Europe in the 16th Century and became a common food source for those living in poverty.
 A blight in Ireland caused the Great Famine of the mid-1800’s due to their reliance on this crop.
 Other common root food sources include sweet potato (.6%) and yams (.4%).